 Outside of these hours, and if your repair is an emergency, please contact Anchor on Call.

 Existing Anchor residents living in housing schemes without a manager based on site can report a non-emergency repair using our online form below.

-A member of our Customer Service Support team will get in touch when they receive your form to get details of your repair and advise of next steps and timescales – so please ensure you leave correct contact details below.
+A member of our First Contact Resolution team will be in touch when they receive your form to obtain details of your repair and advise of next steps and timescales – so please ensure you leave the correct contact details below.